Mercer Global Advisors Inc. ADV Has $5.68 Million Holdings in MGM Resorts International (NYSE:MGM)

-Mercer Global Advisors Inc. ADV increased its holdings in MGM Resorts International (NYSE:MGM – Get Rating) by 10.3% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 191,250 shares of the company’s stock after acquiring an additional 17,832 shares during the period.
-Mercer Global Advisors Inc. ADV’s holdings in MGM Resorts International were worth $5,684,000 at the end of the most recent quarter.
+Mercer Global Advisors Inc. ADV increased its holdings in shares of MGM Resorts International (NYSE:MGM – Get Rating) by 10.3% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 191,250 shares of the company’s stock after buying an additional 17,832 shares during the quarter.
+Mercer Global Advisors Inc. ADV’s holdings in MGM Resorts International were worth $5,684,000 as of its most recent SEC filing.

-A number of analysts recently commented on the company.
-Barclays began coverage on MGM Resorts International in a research report on Friday, February 24th.
+A number of equities analysts recently commented on the company.
+Morgan Stanley lifted their price target on MGM Resorts International from $40.00 to $43.00 and gave the stock an “equal weight” rating in a report on Wednesday, February 1st.
+Barclays assumed coverage on MGM Resorts International in a report on Friday, February 24th.
 They set an “overweight” rating and a $59.00 price target for the company.
-Wells Fargo & Company lifted their target price on MGM Resorts International from $53.00 to $54.00 and gave the stock an “overweight” rating in a research note on Wednesday, January 25th.
-Truist Financial increased their price target on shares of MGM Resorts International from $50.00 to $54.00 and gave the company a “buy” rating in a research report on Thursday, February 9th.
-Morgan Stanley lifted their price objective on shares of MGM Resorts International from $40.00 to $43.00 and gave the stock an “equal weight” rating in a research report on Wednesday, February 1st.
-Finally, Deutsche Bank Aktiengesellschaft increased their target price on shares of MGM Resorts International from $49.00 to $53.00 in a research report on Thursday, February 9th.
+Deutsche Bank Aktiengesellschaft lifted their price target on MGM Resorts International from $49.00 to $53.00 in a report on Thursday, February 9th.
+Wells Fargo & Company lifted their price target on MGM Resorts International from $53.00 to $54.00 and gave the stock an “overweight” rating in a report on Wednesday, January 25th.
+Finally, Stifel Nicolaus upgraded shares of MGM Resorts International from a “hold” rating to a “buy” rating and raised their price objective for the stock from $42.00 to $46.00 in a research report on Friday, January 6th.
 Six investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average price target of $51.61.
+According to MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $51.61.

-MGM Resorts International (NYSE:MGM – Get Rating) last announced its quarterly earnings results on Wednesday, February 8th.
-The company reported $0.69 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($1.60) by $2.29.
-The firm had revenue of $3.59 billion for the quarter, compared to the consensus estimate of $3.35 billion.
+MGM Resorts International (NYSE:MGM – Get Rating) last announced its quarterly earnings data on Wednesday, February 8th.
+The company reported $0.69 EPS for the quarter, beating the consensus estimate of ($1.60) by $2.29.
 MGM Resorts International had a net margin of 11.22% and a negative return on equity of 3.26%.
-As a group, analysts anticipate that MGM Resorts International will post 0.3 earnings per share for the current year.
+The business had revenue of $3.59 billion during the quarter, compared to the consensus estimate of $3.35 billion.
+Research analysts forecast that MGM Resorts International will post 0.3 EPS for the current fiscal year.

-MGM Resorts International declared that its Board of Directors has approved a share buyback program on Wednesday, February 8th that authorizes the company to repurchase $2.00 billion in outstanding shares.
-This repurchase authorization authorizes the company to buy up to 12.6% of its shares through open market purchases.
-Shares repurchase programs are often a sign that the company’s board of directors believes its shares are undervalued.
+MGM Resorts International announced that its board has authorized a share repurchase program on Wednesday, February 8th that authorizes the company to buyback $2.00 billion in outstanding shares.
+This buyback authorization authorizes the company to buy up to 12.6% of its shares through open market purchases.
+Shares buyback programs are typically an indication that the company’s board believes its stock is undervalued.

 MGM Resorts International is a holding company, which engages in the ownership and operations of casino resorts.
 The firm’s casino resorts offer gaming, hotel, convention, dining, entertainment, retail, and other resort amenities.
 It operates through the following business segments: Las Vegas Strip Resorts, Regional Operations and MGM China.